Overview

 Innervation

-Innervation of the 2 types of hair cells is different from one another.
+Innervation of the two types of hair cells is different from one another.
 The basal portions of the cells synapse with afferent and efferent nerve fibers.
 A chalice formed by a single afferent nerve that makes 10-20 synapses surrounds each type I cell.
 Type II cells have multiple bouton-type afferent nerve terminals.
 The efferent nerve endings have small homogenous vesicles in the neuroplasm and synapse by en passant endings on type II hair cells, afferent boutons, calyciform terminals, and afferent nerve fibers.

 Afferent vestibular pathways